RaviTambade/AspnetMarchWeekend25/Notes/Week13/mentorexplaining.md

-Absolutely!
-Let's explain this transformation to .NET developers in a **mentor-style storytelling format**, especially for those building **banking solutions**.
-The goal is to shift their mindset from building apps *for users* to building *systems for AI agents*.
-Here's how to guide them:

----

-## 🧙‍♂️ Mentor’s Tale: From SuperApps to AI Agents – A .NET Developer’s Awakening
+## From SuperApps to AI Agents – A .NET Developer’s Awakening

 > “Ramesh, wake up!
 You’re not just building a login screen or EMI calculator anymore.
 The battlefield has changed.
 Let me take you through the next revolution in banking software.”